math2001/math2001.github.io/content/post/bash-find.md

 It's exactly what you'd expect, right?

+Note: Just as the tests, actions **return a value** too.
+Remember this.

 #### `-delete`

-`-delete` is a pretty useful action (watch out though: it doesn't through what it deletes to the bin, it *actually* deletes them, like `rm`).
+`-delete` is a pretty useful action.
+Guess what it does: deletes files (watch out though: it doesn't throw what it deletes to the bin, it *actually* deletes them, like `rm`).

 If you want to delete every temporary file created by vim (files that end with `~`), you can just run this: